-– Tectonic evolution and structure of the earth’s crust of the Tien-Shan, Pamir and the bordering regions of the Central Asian folded belt (Tajikistan, Kyrgyzstan);
+– Tectonic evolution and structure of the earth’s crust of the Tian-Shan, Pamir and other areas of the Central Asian folded belt;

-– Geomorphology and quaternary geology of the Tien-Shan.
+– Geomorphology and Quaternary Geology of the Tian-Shan:

 Day 1.
 Arrival in Bishkek